Maintaining your PMP certification: Renewal requirements [updated 2021]

 Education Digital media or online

 Education Informal learning

-Giving Back Work as practitioner in your certified role for a maximum of 8 PDU
+Giving Back Work as a practitioner in your certified role for a max of eight PDU

 Giving Back Giving presentations

 Giving Back Volunteering for a not-for-profit, such as PMI